 Note: All Subject Matter Knowledge (SMK) courses required for the license must also be completed.
-A list of all SMK courses is kept and maintained by the Registrar and the Education Department and is incorporated into each student's degree audit (Degree Works), dependent upon their individual combination of programs.
+A list of all SMK courses is kept and maintained by the Coordinator of Curriculum and the Education Department and is incorporated into each student's degree audit (Degree Works), dependent upon their individual combination of programs.